dschil138/chatterstack/README.md

 max_tokens=200
 ```

-But you can change any of these in several different ways, depending on what is convienant to you.
+But you can change any of these in several different ways, depending on what is convenient to you.

-The most obvious is just to pass them when you make the call.
+The most obvious way is just to pass them as arguments when you make the call.
 For instance, if you wanted GPT-4 and 800 max tokens:

 ```py
 convo.send_to_bot(model="gpt-4", max_tokens=800)